 5. Assure hazardous chemicals are properly segregated into compatible categories (Section 4.0).

-6. Custodial responsibilities are limited to cleaning the floors (except when chemicals and biologicals are present), countertops and tabletops, boards and emptying the trash.
+6. Custodians are not to clean up chemicals or biohazards.
+Custodial responsibilities are limited to cleaning the floors (except when chemicals and biologicals are present), countertops and tabletops, boards and emptying the trash.

 3.5 Prior Approval